AlphaHydrae/tableling/README.md

 ## About

-Tableling leverages [Backbone](http://backbonejs.org) and [Backbone Marionette](https://github.com/marionettejs/backbone.marionette) components to provide an extensible table that can be easily integrated into existing Marionette applications.
+Tableling leverages [Backbone](http://backbonejs.org) and [Backbone.Marionette](https://github.com/marionettejs/backbone.marionette) components to provide an extensible table that can be easily integrated into existing Marionette applications.

 ### Features